stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 5 .
 Click on **Create automation** once you are done

-Now that we have created the `Approval-Timer`, what we will do next is create the actual Approval runbook that will have the Approval Step.
+Now that you have created the `Approval-Timer`, the next thing to do is to create the actual Approval runbook that will have the Approval Step.
 As it executes this runbook will execute the `Approval-Timer` runbook to wait until the time lapse and trigger an automatic approval asynchronously.
 Please follow below steps to continue.

 1. Go to the AWS Systems Manager console, from there click on documents to get into the page as per screen shot.
 Once you are there, click on **Create Automation**